 - It can cause us to be humble, winsome, and gracious to others who hold different views.

 - It can force us to learn new ways of expressing cherished and valued truths.

-- It can cause us to see past a person’s race, sexual orientation, economic standing, or politics and to value them for the unique individual they are.
+- It can cause us to see past a person’s race, sexual orientation, economic standing, or politics and value them for their unique individual.

 Consider reaching out to someone who is having a difficult time fitting into your social circles.

-Let them know you appreciate the way they are uniquely made, and the value they bring to your life.
+Let them know you appreciate how they are uniquely made and valuable to you.

 Next week we will examine the benefits of being a social misfit.

 If you liked this article, please signup for the LoveIsBroken4u Newsletter.
 This newsletter is for those who feel broken by trauma, shame, and mental illness and the caregivers who serve them.

 My mission is to help individuals and churches become safe havens for the broken.